Ankit-Patel10/GeorgeCode/README.md

 Can be installed through VSCode extension marketplace on VSCode Client, or through the web at https://marketplace.visualstudio.com/items?itemName=vsgeorgey.georgecode

+## How to use

+After installing, Press `Ctrl+Shift+P`, and search George.
+This will run your .grg file and place the results in the output channel titled `George`.

 ### Contributers

 - Ankit Patel